-Elasticsearch clusters with X-Pack security enabled apply the
+Elasticsearch clusters with security features enabled apply the

-all other wildcards, to the indices that the current user has privileges for, not
+wildcard, and all other wildcards, to the indices that the current user has

-the set of all indices on the cluster.
+privileges for, not the set of all indices on the cluster.
+While creating or

 Multi get and multi term vectors API throw IndexNotFoundException when trying to access non existing indices that the user is not authorized for.
 By doing that they leak information regarding the fact that the index doesn’t exist, while the user is not authorized to know anything about those indices.